denialpan/s4-shadowplay/README.md

   - initializing and connecting database
   - read write to sqlite3 db
   - `user.db` to handle accounts
+- nextjs
-- nextjs file structure (pages)
+  - file structure (pages)
     - certain file and folder names are reserved for nextjs
       - `/api` - files under here are automatically api routes
       - `index.js` - default page to load at root of \*directory
       - `middleware.js` - serverside before any page or route is loaded
       - allows easy authentication for page and api routing based on use
     - folder structure dictates how a page or api route will be structured
+  - basic authentication
+    - authorization context that can be used to conditionally render components on pages
 - file streaming and uploading
   - multiple ways to handle file uploads to S3, most commonly is the method implemented here, where a file travels `frontend -> backend` then `backend -> S3 bucket`
   - multipart chunk uploading